Austin Ekeler Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 Season Stats

-- The Chargers have thrown the ball in 63.9% of their plays from scrimmage this year while running the ball 36.1% of the time.
-This offensive attack ranks 15th in the NFL in points scored.
+- The Chargers, who rank 16th in the NFL in points scored, have dropped back to pass 63.9% of the time while running the ball 36.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Ekeler's matchup with the Bengals.